miliarch/salary/README.md

 The command line interface is mainly for demonstration purposes.
 If you find it helpful, feel free to use it.

-The `salary` entrypoint uses a similar convention to passing arguments in during a new Salary object instantiation.
+The `wage` entrypoint uses a similar convention to passing arguments in during a new Salary object instantiation.

 ### Examples:
 ```
-$ salary 15 hour
+$ wage 15 hour
 Hourly         : $15.00
 Daily          : $120.00
 Weekly         : $600.00